ferrocene/ferrocene/ferrocene/doc/safety-manual/src/rustc/options.rst

 - When building certified software with the certified core library, users shall pass command line option ``-C panic=abort`` to each invocation of rustc.

+- When building certified software with the certified core library, users shall pass command line option ``--target`` with a certified core target to each invocation of rustc.
+Refer to :ref:`certified-core-targets`.

 - Users shall pass all target-specific command line options, as listed in the page of the target in the :doc:`Compilation Targets
   <user-manual:targets/index>` section of the User Manual.